Confraternity

 A confraternity (cofradía; confraria) is generally a Christian voluntary association of laypeople created for the purpose of promoting special works of Christian charity or piety, and approved by the Church hierarchy.
-They are most common among Roman Catholics, Anglicans, Lutherans and the Western Orthodox.
+They are most common among Catholics, Lutherans, Anglicans, and the Western Orthodox.
 When a Catholic confraternity has received the authority to aggregate to itself groups erected in other localities, it is called an archconfraternity.
-Examples include the various confraternities of penitents and the confraternities of the cord, as well as the Confraternity of the Rosary.
+Examples include the various confraternities of penitents and the confraternities of the cord, as well as the Confraternity of the Holy Guardian Angels and the Confraternity of the Rosary.

+Confraternities were "the most sweeping and ubiquitous movement of the central and later Middle Ages".